 The injured resident suffered actual damages as a result.

-Incident and medical records,
+Incident reports and medical records,

 Staffing logs and maintenance reports,